theramiyer/blog/_posts/2019/2019-10-11-why-bmtc-is-wrong-again.md

 Finally, <span class='small-caps'>BMTC</span>. <span class='small-caps'>BMTC</span> has become a miscalculation machine.
 Despite <span class='small-caps'>BMTC</span> travel being so expensive, it does not compare in quality with the ease of use offered by other bus transport corporations in the country.
 Their fleet is depleting quickly, the fares are increasing and the number of passengers is dropping.
 The corporation must take a step back and reflect on its operations, its route planning and the fleet strength.
 There are serious flaws in how the services are operated, and they need to be fixed.

-Taxing the citizens further is not going to prove counter-productive.
+Taxing the citizens further is only going to prove counter-productive.